 Edmond Hoxha received his PhD degree on Geosciences and Environment at the Polytechnic University of Tirana, Faculty of Geology and Mining.
 He also studied "Leaders on Development" at Harvard University, USA.
 He has considerable experience working with the Government of Albania and International Institutions such as the World Bank, European Union, GIZ and so on.
 During 2009-2013, he was Deputy Minister for European Integration of Albania.
 He is founder of the Albanian Centre of Excellence, the National Mining Surveyors and Geomatics Association and publisher of the scientific journal "Albanian Excellence".
 He is a member of: Eurosciences; International Association of Sciences, Technology and Development; World Academy of Sciences, Engineering and Technology; as well as the International Society for Mines Surveying.
 He is founder of the Western Balkan Conference on GIS, Geodesy and Mine Surveying.
 He speaks English.
-Currently he is Full Professor in the Faculty of Geology and Mining, Polytechnic University of Tirana, teaching GIS Technology, Mine Modelling and Project Management.
+Currently he is Full Professor in the Faculty of Geology and Project Management.